exezbcz/paraport/packages/sdk/README.md

 | onReady | Function | Callback when UI is ready for interaction |
 | onAddFunds | Function | Callback when user clicks to add funds |

-## Development

-Refer to the main [monorepo documentation](../README.md) for setup instructions and contribution guidelines.

 ## License